vrajur/Kaggle-Otto-Group-Product-Classification-Challenge/README.md

 ---------------------------
 Operation Instructions:
 ---------------------------
+Download the repository and open the 'Solution Files' directory.
-The script Run.m will execute the entire process of loading the test and training data, initializing and training the neural network, and making classification predictions from the test data.
+The script 'Run.m' will execute the entire process of loading the test and training data, initializing and training the neural network, and making classification predictions from the test data.